 - The remains of the old fort of Amer – the Kadami Mahal is something that I wanted to see.

 - A closer look and a walk through the Kesar Kyari would have been nice.
 I believe you can do so with a light and sound show in the evening.

 - The most important – a walk through the secret tunnel connecting Amer fort to Jaigarh Fort.
 I only spotted the entrance to the same.
-I know it is allowed only to some point but well, something at least.
+There is a special tour that allows you to some point.
 The tunnel was used by Royalty to escape in case the fort was under attack.
 The same tunnel had openings in the Zenana Mahal and Sukh Niwas for easy evacuation.

 I think a day might not have been enough for me to explore this palace.
-The guide had already spend 2+ hours here and obviously for the price we hired him, that is all he could cover.
-I call it more of a palace, than a fort as I did not really find anything strategic about the place.
+The guide had already spent 2+ hours here and obviously for the price we hired him, that is all he could cover.
 I have no regrets about what I discovered, it’s just me being greedy about wanting to know more.
 Wouldn’t you have been as greedy, given the wealth of history and heritage this place offers?
-Go on, you know what to do – just comment in.

 - Remember the composite tickets that I mentioned earlier in this post.
 The same includes Amer fort too.

-- Flat shoes and comfortable clothing are advised as there is lots to walk.
+- Flat shoes and comfortable clothing are advised as there are lots to walk.

 - Audio tours are available here.
 There are plenty of guides too and it is advisable to take either one of these options as there is just too much to see and while you may have done your home-work, spotting these places will not be easy.